ivansabik/chairum-corpus/README.md

 ## Data

+The data is available as a CSV file: https://www.kaggle.com/datasets/ivansabik/andres-manuel-lopez-obrador-amlo-speeches

-Individual files in JSON format are provided under the `data` folder.
+Individual files in JSON format are also provided under the `data` folder.
 Additionally, a script is provided to generate a file in CSV format with all records.
 Sample record:

 ```json
 {